simshadows/rutorrent-myconfig/README.md

 This repository is a copy of the original [rutorrent repository](https://github.com/Novik/ruTorrent), with my custom configuration changes.

-The preferred way of using this is to have two remotes:
+## Notes-to-self on repo maintenance

+It is recommended to have a remote to upstream in order to update rutorrent:

 ```
-git remote add origin https://github.com/Novik/ruTorrent
+git remote add upstream https://github.com/Novik/ruTorrent
-git remote add mycustom_repo git@github.com:simshadows/mycustom_rutorrent.git
 ```

-## Branches

-`master` is only merged in from `Novik/ruTorrent`.

-`mycustom_repo` is my custom configuration.

-This explicit separation is done to reduce confusion in maintaining this repo.
+I only merge to official releases.

 ## Special files/directories in `mycustom_repo` not present in `master`